Review a patch¶

 - +1 : you approve of the patch

-- -1 : you do not approve, in this case give some reason as a comment
+- -1 : you do not approve, in this case give your reason as a comment

 Policy for votes¶

-Code Review: Needs +1 of two reviewers, one of them being a core developer.
+Code Review: Needs +1 of two reviewers, one of them being a Core Merger.

-Verified: Needs +1 of two reviewers, one of them being a core developer.
+Verified: Needs +1 of two reviewers, one of them being a Core Merger.

 Votes from the Bamboo build server (user TYPO3com) do not count.
 This means that a patch which is fully reviewed usually has at least 3 Verified +1 votes, two from humans and one from Bamboo.